nazimboudeffa/awesome-crypto/README.md

 ## Shitty cryptos

 - Doge official and fake
-- Roger fake account
+- Roger fake
 - LiteDoge official and fake
-- Rock N Rain official
+- Rock N Rain official and fake
 - Shiba official
 - Garlic fake and some others with WalletBot
 - banano missed the account not interested